ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/explainers/prepost_incdec.rst

 .. note::
-	One of the most common places you'll see these operators, is in the `increment` segment of a :ref:`for loop<stmt_for>`.
+	One of the most common places you'll see these operators, is in the `increment` part of a :ref:`for loop<stmt_for>`.
-	When it is used in such a place, the operator's "return value" is generally completely ignored.
-	As the return value is the only difference, it does not truly matter which you use in such a case.
+	When it is there, generally the operator's "return value" is ignored, so it does not matter which you use.